Sheep and Wool Units

 Specific topics include, on farm fibre measurement, shearing, wool classing, selling systems, developments in wool marketing and demand for Australian wool and product promotion.

-An intensive school is held at UNE, Armidale.
-The intensive school includes:
+The intensive school is held at UNE, Armidale (August), and includes:

 - Industry guest speakers